carlo-deintinis/lucky-cows/README.md

 - `/usr/share/cowsay/cows/` is (usually) the default folder which is used by cowsay.
 To check which is the actual folder on your system, run `cowsay -l`.

+## Initialize fortunes dat files

+Many versions of `fortune` and `fortune-mod` require `.dat` files to quickly search the fortunes.
+These are binary files which are not versioned in this repo.
+Run the script `make_fortunes_dat.sh` (at your own risk!) to generate the `.dat` files.